Andy Warhol, One Dollar Bill (Silver Certificate), 1962, casein and pencil on linen, 52⅛ x 71⅝ inches

 U.S. law provides a strong incentive in the form of tax deductions for donating art to museums and other relevant institutions.
 This tax law has cultivated the creation of great museum collections, fostering the development of a common art culture, in large part from personal collections.

-Once a donee institution accepts your charitable donation, you will need to demonstrate to the IRS the value of the donated artwork in order for your donation to qualify for a tax deduction.
-If the value of the donated artwork is over $5,000, this will require a "qualified appraisal," which is a valuation that includes specific criteria and is performed by an appraiser who has the relevant education and experience working with the type of property being donated.
+Once a donee institution accepts a charitable donation, the taxpayer will need to demonstrate to the IRS the value of the donated artwork to qualify for a tax deduction.
+If the value of the donated artwork is over $5,000, this will require a "qualified appraisal," which is a report that includes specific criteria and is performed by an appraiser who has the relevant education and experience working with the type of property being donated.

-If the donated property is a higher-value item, you can expect that the IRS will scrutinize the appraisal more closely.
-Artworks valued at $50,000 and above are reviewed by the Art Advisory Panel, which is comprised of a group of selected gallerists and other art world professionals.
+If the donated property is a higher-value item, one can expect that the IRS will scrutinize the appraisal more closely.
+Higher-values works are reviewed by the Art Advisory Panel, which is a group of selected art experts; the value threshold for review by the Panel may vary, but IRS states that works valued above $150,000 are reviewed.

 2) Gifts

-The annual U.S. gift tax exemption in 2020 was $15,000 per person.
+The annual U.S. gift tax exemption in 2024 is $18,000 per person.
 This means that a person can give another person up to that amount in cash or property, including art, without taxation.
 These gifts can be made to numerous people each year.
-For gifts in excess of this amount, the giver of the gift has a tax liability -- and for purposes of gift tax, personal property such as artwork is considered equivalent to cash or other assets.
+For gifts in excess of this amount, the giver of the gift has a tax liability; for purposes of gift tax, personal property such as artwork is considered equivalent to cash or other assets.
 An appraisal may be needed to assess tax liability for that gift.

 3) Trusts

-Like other assets, art can be placed into trusts, which are tax advantageous.
-Sometimes trusts are used for estate planning.
-Placing art in trusts generally requires appraisal.
+Like other assets, art can be placed into trusts, which may be tax advantageous.
+Trusts are frequently used for estate planning.
+Placing art in trusts may require appraisal.

 4) Estates

 Estate tax is similar to gift tax: The tax burden is on the giver — i.e., the estate of the decedent, not the beneficiary.
-As with gifts, personal property including art in estates is taxable.
-The effective date of valuation for these appraisals must be the exact date of death or exactly six months after the date of death.
+As with gifts, personal property including art in estates is taxable, and therefore may require appraisal.